 - Unlisted groups are invitation-only and don’t appear in list views and search results.
 An unlisted group is hidden from everyone except group members.
 Only the group’s owner or manager can invite people to join an unlisted group.

 - Groups with customers are private or unlisted groups that allow external users, like customers, to be members.
 The group owner or manager must invite external users to join.
-You can apply the Allow Customers option to private and unlisted groups.
+You can apply the Allow Customers option only to private and unlisted groups.

-- Broadcast only groups allow only owners and managers to create posts.
+- Broadcast only groups allow only group owners and managers to create posts.
 Group members can comment on them.
 You can apply the Broadcast Only option to private, unlisted, and public groups.

 - All Company (public)

 - Add all employees to this group to discuss company-wide topics and make announcements.

 - Add team members to this group to discuss projects you’re working on, give feedback, and share presentations, spreadsheets, and documents.